-Figure 11 Extra water required in the Portsmouth Water supply area as presented within the draft WRMP24
+Figure 11 Extra water required in the Portsmouth Water supply area

-3.2 The rdWRMP24 proposed water efficiency programme and Defra targets
+3.2 The WRMP24 proposed water efficiency programme and Defra targets

 3.2.1 Performance against new Defra EIP household PCC targets

 In our original dWRMP24 we forecast that we would be able to achieve the 2050 110 l/h/d PCC target in a 'normal year' i.e., typical/normal conditions.
 Since this time Defra have released their Environmental Improvement Plan 2023, which outlined a further three interim targets.
 It has also been clarified that we should be achieving the 2050 110 l/h/d target in a 'dry year' i.e., conditions that are experienced immediately prior to the implementation of Temporary Use Bans (TUBs) (a 1:20 year drought for Portsmouth Water).